 Don’t ignore the safety instructions.

 Similarly, you need to look after yourself if you are going to be any good to your spouse, your children, and others.
 Are you taking care of yourself physically, emotionally, and spiritually?
 Don’t be so busy “fixing” others that you ignore your own essential needs.
-Take time to ensure that you are recharged, and have enough energy to give of your best to others.
+Take time to ensure that you are recharged, and have enough energy to give your best to others.

 Consider other passengers.